AuDigitalHealth/lingo/docs/USERGUIDE.md

 1. Click on the ***Backlog*** icon on the toolbar to load the work ticket.

 2. Filtering the backlog:

-    a.
-Apply a filter to a column
+   1. Apply a filter to a column

-        i.
-To apply filters to the backlog, click on the filter icon in the heading row for a column
+      1. To apply filters to the backlog, click on the filter icon in the heading row for a column

-        ii.
-Select one or more values (depending on the column) then click "X" and ***Apply***
+      2. Select one or more values (depending on the column) then click "X" and ***Apply***

-    b.
-Clear the filter for a column
+   2. Clear the filter for a column

-        i.
-Click on the filter in the heading row for a column
+      1. Click on the filter in the heading row for a column

-        ii.
-Click ***Clear***
+      2. Click ***Clear***

-    c.
-Clear the filter and sorting for all columns
+   3. Clear the filter and sorting for all columns

-        i.
-Click ***Clear*** above the backlog list
+      1. Click ***Clear*** above the backlog list

-        ii.
-The list will immediately refresh with the default filter/sorting settings
+      2. The list will immediately refresh with the default filter/sorting settings

-    d.
-Save a filter
+    4. Save a filter

-        i.
-Apply all filters and sorting required
+       1. Apply all filters and sorting required

-        ii.
-Click ***Save Filter*** above the backlog list
+       2. Click ***Save Filter*** above the backlog list

-        iii.
-Type in the filter name and click ***Add Filter***.
+       3. Type in the filter name and click ***Add Filter***.
             Alternatively, select a filter name from the list to replace an existing filter and click ***Update Filter***.

-        iv.
-If you decide you do not want to save the filter at the moment, press ESC or click anywhere on the original page to hide the "Save Filter" window.
+       4. If you decide you do not want to save the filter at the moment, press ESC or click anywhere on the original page to hide the "Save Filter" window.

-    e.
-Load a saved filter
+    4. Load a saved filter

-        i.
-Click ***Load Filter*** above the backlog list
+       1. Click ***Load Filter*** above the backlog list

-        ii.
-Select a filter from the filter list
+       2. Select a filter from the filter list

-        iii.
-Click ***Apply Filter***
+       3. Click ***Apply Filter***

 ### Create a Ticket